yihong1120/Neural-Style-Transfer-Web-App/README.md

 ## Features

-- Search images using Google, Bing, or Yahoo
+- Search images using Google.
+Bing and Yahoo will be available
 - Upload a file for personalized search
 - Assign a unique ID to keep track of search history
 - Lookup previous search results using the unique ID